thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 3. Choose two analytes: one should be one of the analytes from question 2 above, the other should be an analyte that, according to your PCA ordination analysis, is negatively correlated with the first principal component.
 Using `buildModel` and `predictWithModel` create plots showing how those two analytes are correlated with dimension 1.
 One should be positively correlated, and the other negatively correlated.

 4. Have a look at the dataset `metabolomics_unknown`.
 It is metabolomics data from patients with an unknown healthy/kidney disease status.
-Build a classification model using the `metabolomics_data` data set and diagnose each patient in `metabolomics_unknown`.
+Build a classification model using the `metabolomics_data` dataset and diagnose each patient in `metabolomics_unknown`.

+5. (optional) Explore the wine_quality dataset.
+What are the most important factors in determining what is a good wine?
+Use a model in an inferential way to provide evidence for your answer.